 Not necessarily, although some people borrow more than they should.
 You may not even want to pay off your mortgage(s) faster; after all, some mortgage debt is downright cheap.
 If your home mortgage costs you 3.5% interest, and you can earn a return of 8% from the stock market (or 18% buying a new rental property!), maybe that leverage makes perfect sense.

-But that logic only works if you’re actually putting aside a big chunk of your income and putting it to work somewhere.
+But the logic of real estate leverage only works if you’re actually putting aside a big chunk of your income and putting it to work somewhere.
 With the average savings rate hovering below 5% in America, most people are just paying their minimum mortgage payment and then spending the rest.

 Let’s assume that you’re sick and tired of paying interest to banks.
-Paying off your mortgage(s) is a guaranteed return on investment, which can’t be said for investing in the stock market.
-So how can you do it?
+Paying off your mortgage(s) is a guaranteed return on investment, which can’t be said for investing in the stock market (more on real estate vs. stocks here).

 First and foremost, call your lender, and ask about any prepayment restrictions.
 Some banks are persnickety, even about taking your money.